travis-ci/docs-travis-ci-com/user/getting-started.md

 ###  Step three: Add .travis.yml file to your repository

 In order for Travis CI to build your project, you need to tell the system a little bit about it.
-To do so, add .travis.yml to the root of your repository.
+You'll need to add a file named `.travis.yml` to the root of your repository.

 We will only cover basic .travis.yml options in this guide.
 The most important one is the **language** key.
-It tells Travis CI what builder to pick.
+It tells Travis CI which language environment to select for your project.

 Ruby projects typically use different build tools and practices than Clojure or PHP projects do, so Travis CI needs to know what to do.

-If `.travis.yml` is not in the repository, is misspelled or is not [valid YAML](http://yaml-online-parser.appspot.com/), travis-ci.org will ignore it, assume Ruby as the language and use default values for everything.
+If `.travis.yml` is not in the repository, is misspelled or is not [valid YAML](http://yaml-online-parser.appspot.com/), Travis CI will ignore it, assume Ruby as the language and use default values for everything.

 #### Note